 Development of algebraic and numerical skills in a context of applications and problem-solving skills and to prepare students for a mathematics foundation course.
-Topics include quantitative relationships, patterning and algebraic reasoning, functional reasoning, probabilistic and statistical reasoning, incorporating quantitative communication skills, and technology.
+Topics include quantitative relationships, patterning and algebraic reasoning, functional reasoning, probabilistic and statistical reasoning, incorporating quantitative communication skills and technology.
 This course does not satisfy the prerequisite for MATH 130, MATH 150, or MATH 165.
 Not intended for students who have a grade of C or better in MATH 093, MATH 096, or their equivalent.
-PREREQUISITE(S): A grade of an H or better in MATH 080, completion or appropriate score on the mathematics assessment test; or consent of department.
-Assessment Level(s): READ 120.
+Assessment Level(s): AELW 940 / ELAI 990, READ 120, or AELR 930 / ELAR 980, appropriate score on mathematics assessment test.
 Three hours each week.
-3 semester hours